 The physical properties of carbon dioxide are described in detail here.

 It is commercially produced by the action of heat or, calcium or magnesium carbonate in the preparation of their oxides.

-One of the important physical properties of carbon dioxide is that it is colourless gas with pungent odour in high concentration.
+One of the important physical properties of carbon dioxide is that it is colorless gas with pungent odor in high concentration.
 Molecular weight is 44 and specific gravity is 1500.
 It is 0.03% in the atmosphere and 4% in the expired air.
 It is non-inflammable and does not support combustion.

-It is kept in liquid state in gray cylinders at a pressure of 733 pi.
-The cylinders are mounted vertically like nitrous oxide and cyclopropane.
+carbon dioxide is usually kept in liquid state in gray cylinders at a pressure of 733 pi.
+The cylinders of CO2 are mounted vertically like nitrous oxide and cyclopropane.

 Other physical properties of carbon dioxide include:

 the Critical pressure of CO2 is 73.8 bar

 The Density of CO2 is 1.87 kg/cc at 15°C

 If you have anymore questions related to your health, you can ask at Ask Doctor.